-The season’s first major snow storm and the accompanying troublesome snowdrifts remind us that that we should have taken the time to erect snow fence in the problem areas when the weather was pleasant and the soil unfrozen.
+The season’s first major snow storm will soon be upon us and the accompanying troublesome snowdrifts remind us that that we should have taken the time to erect snow fence in the problem areas when the weather was pleasant and the soil unfrozen.
 Snowdrifts in rural areas are particularly troublesome because of the miles of roads involved, and the time and money it takes to clear blocked stretches.

 Slatted snow fence or similar such structural materials, when strategically placed, can effectively capture snow and prevent drifting onto susceptible areas.
 A more permanent and much more attractive alternative is to plant a ‘living’ snow fence that can enhance the landscape, provide food and shelter for wildlife, protect the environment, and offer a possible alternative income source....all while trapping and controlling snow-drift away from critical areas.